mehulagg/gitlab_test/doc/user/permissions.md

 \* Owner permission is only available at the group or personal namespace level (and for instance admins) and is inherited by its projects.

-1. Guest users are able to perform this action on public and internal projects, but not private projects.
+1. Internal guest users are able to perform this action on public and internal projects, but not private projects.
 1. Guest users can only view the confidential issues they created themselves.
 1. If **Public pipelines** is enabled in **Project Settings > CI/CD**.
 1. Not allowed for Guest, Reporter, Developer, Maintainer, or Owner.
 See [Protected Branches](./project/protected_branches.md).